- Acetaminophen-hydrocodone oral tablet is available as a generic drug and as a brand-name drug. Brand name: Norco.

 - Liver function.
 Your doctor may do liver tests if you have liver problems to make sure that this medication is safe for you and won’t cause breathing problems.

 Most insurance companies do not require a prior authorization for this drug.

 There are other drugs available to treat your condition.
 Some may be more suitable for you than others.
-Talk to your doctor about other drug options that may work for you.
+Talk with your doctor about other drug options that may work for you.